Welcome foodies! From interactive food experiences to the best special occasion restaurants – Sydney has it all!

 Restaurant Hubert

 If you’re a fan of Frankie’s or The Baxter Inn, then you’re going to love this full-service restaurant by The Swillhouse Group located in Sydney’s CBD.
 Walking through the doors of Restaurant Hubert can only be likened to travelling back in time to post-war Paris, so dress the part.
-With dim lighting, and worn-timber furnishings, this lavish French-style parlour is perfect for date night, but perhaps not the right setting for the ‘it’s time to call it quits’ chat.
+With dim lighting, and worn-timber furnishings, this lavish French-style parlour is perfect for date night.
 Also making our list of the Best Steak Restaurants in Sydney, be sure you check their website for their Live Jazz nights which are not to be missed.
-One of the top dining experiences in Sydney to try in 2023.
+One of the top dining experiences in Sydney to try in 2024.

 Royal Botanic Gardens